8 steps for planning your emergency and disaster plan

-- The responsibilities of designated people for each essential service or function.
+- individual responsibilities for each essential service or function

 Strategies and action plans

-Use the Action Plan Template for Maintaining Essential Service (DOC) to write your plans for each essential service or function.
+Use the Action plan for maintaining essential service template to write your plans for each essential service or function.
 This should include:

-Use the supplied templates to create lists of all your key contacts along with their contact information.
+Use the available templates to create lists of key contacts and ways to reach them.

 Being proactive in contacting important customers can go a long way in mitigating losses.
-Use the Action Plan Template for Key Customers (DOC) to list customers who would need and expect personal notification from you, or who would be offended or take their business elsewhere if they were not contacted.
+Use the Action plan for key customers template to list customers who would need and expect a personal notification from you, or who would be offended or take their business elsewhere if they were not contacted.

-- Product or service provided: Use the comments main to indicate the reason that this customer should be contacted in an emergency, along with a description of the product or service provided.
+- Product or service provided: Use the comments to indicate the reason that this customer should be contacted in an emergency, along with a description of the product or service provided.

-- Contact person's name: For some customers, there may not be a specific person to list.
-As appropriate, you can list a title or department, e.g., "service representative on call" or "service department."
+- Contact person’s name: If there is no specific person to list in an organization, you can list a title or department (e.g., “service representative on call” or “service department”).

 - Alternate names and numbers: Where possible, list alternatives to the primary contact person.

 - 24-hour service: If your customer does not have 24-hour service, discuss with them how to contact them during off-hours.
-Reassure them that the information will have limited distribution, and ask for home telephone numbers if cellular or pager numbers are not sufficient.
+Reassure them that the information will have limited distribution.

-- Comments: Include any significant information including the reason this customer should be contacted following an incident, instructions the customer would need, etc.
+- Comments: Include any significant information, including the reason this customer should be contacted following an incident, and instructions the customer would need.

-Use the Action Plan Template for Critical Suppliers (DOC) to list essential information on your key suppliers.
-The information should be the same as that described for Key Customers, above.
+Use the Action plan for critical suppliers template to list essential information on your key suppliers.
+The information should be the same as that described for key customers, above.

 Business partners and support providers

-This main is for important partners who do not fall into the earlier categories, but that you would need to contact in the event of an emergency:
+This is for important partners who do not fall into the earlier categories but that you would need to contact in the event of an emergency:

 - Business partners (internal and external) that are neither vendors nor customers.
-These could include internal business units who rely on your business for information, your management, and internal business units that would support your recovery.
-Examples include corporate insurance, internal security, facilities, public relations and legal entities.
+These would include internal business units who rely on your business for information or your management and business units that would support your recovery.
+Some examples include corporate insurance, internal security, facilities, public relations, legal entities, cybersecurity and service providers.

-- Support providers include emergency-response agencies such as police, fire, utility companies, and the Canadian Red Cross (if your community uses the 911 system, that should be documented).
+- Support providers include emergency-response agencies such as police, fire, utility companies, and the Canadian Red Cross.
+(Documentation should mention whether your community uses the 911 system.)

-Use the Action Plan Template for Business partners (DOC) to list essential information about these other partners.
-The information should be the same as that described for Key Customers above.
+Use the Action plan for business partners template to list essential information about these other partners.
+The information should be the same as that described for key customers above.

-- Establishing policies to be implemented during an emergency
+- policies to be implemented during an emergency

-- Allocating resources to protect your employees and customers
+- resources allocated to protect your employees and customers

-- Coordinating with external organizations and helping your community
+- coordination with external organizations and community outreach

 - Have you identified an emergency coordinator or team and clearly defined their roles and responsibilities?
-Do you need to involve labour representatives?
+Do you need to involve employee representatives?